On Demand: Human Services Agencies Adapting to COVID-19

 Nonprofits and human services organizations continue to grapple with shifting needs of their clients.
-Join us on Tuesday, September 22nd, at 12pm PT / 3pm ET for a facilitated panel discussion featuring leaders from three human services agencies adapting to COVID-19 using the Salesforce app Exponent Case Management (ECM).
+Recorded on Tuesday, September 22, 2020, this facilitated panel discussion features leaders from three human services agencies adapting to COVID-19 using the Salesforce app Exponent Case Management.

 - Screening program applicants for eligibility